stockphrase/no-silo/content/courses/workshops/cutting-corners.md

 # Workshop

 1. Choose a reading for this class or any other class that you choose.
 2. Start a stopwatch timer on your phone.
-Proceed through strategies 1-4.
+Proceed through strategies 1-4 with the text.
 3. After finishing, stop the timer and note the time, then write out a paragraph summary of the text or a list of notes that seem important to you.
 4. Start the timer again and read the entire work very carefully, as you would normally.
 Annotate and take notes---whatever your normal practice is for course readings.
 Once complete, stop the stopwatch.